sarahciston/shequalifies/posts/field1-cowriting.md

 ## 2. entanglement

+>_To anyone trained in this way [learning writing by copying letterforms] the edges of letters are memorable, emotional places, and remain so._ (Carson 1998, 57)

 ### 2.1 self--other--technology systems

 The work of clarifying code and its position(s) in computational and cultural systems also helps clarify its entangled relationships with individuals, as Chun and Hayles began to touch on above.
 Viewing self--others--tech as a messy interrelated set of systems is important as the frequency of digital encounters nears continuous and as the impact and influence of digital languages and other technological objects grows: